-While there exist certain efficient logical operations that are more space-time efficient in qLDPC codes \cite{hgphomo, ParallelPauliMeasure}, it remains challenging to show competitive space-time performance at utility scale for generic quantum algorithms due mismatched priorities across the stack.
-The dense packing of logical qubits also allows certain complex Clifford operations arising from symmetries of the code to be implemented transversely in batches at low to no cost \cite{ComputingQLDPC, hgp}, whereas a baseline surface code may often resort to an $O(kd^3)$-volume lattice-surgery sequence.
-However, such operations may not directly find applications for generic circuits, which are often expressed with a surface-code inspired RISC instruction set.
-Attempts to recreate such RISC ISAs on qLDPC codes either require capabilities beyond intermediate-term devices, or restrict to hardware-compatible designs that are often space-time inefficient.
-For example, the Subsystem Hypergraph Simplex (SHYPS) codes can implement generic Clifford operations with constant space-time overhead, while its stabilizers have weights that scale with code length, requiring orders of magnitude more strict requirements for physical error rates at high distances.
-On the other hand, IBM's Bivariate Bicycle (BB) codes with universal adapters \cite{yoder2025tourgrossmodularquantum} prioritize hardware compatibility where both LDPC and bi-planarity properties are maintained and have high threshold, but comes with a limited ISA that leads to long gate decomposition sequences when compiling for practical algorithms.
+While there exist certain efficient logical operations that are more space-time efficient in qLDPC codes \cite{hgphomo, ParallelPauliMeasure}, it remains challenging to show competitive space-time performance at utility scale for generic algorithms, which are often compiled with a surface-code inspired RISC instruction set.
+Attempts to recreate such RISC ISAs on qLDPC codes struggle with mismatched priorities across the stack, resulting in either compute-efficient constructions that require capabilities beyond intermediate-term devices, or restrict to hardware-compatible designs at the cost of space-time efficiency.
+For example, the Subsystem Hypergraph Simplex (SHYPS) codes can implement generic Clifford operations with constant space-time overhead, while its stabilizers have weights that scale with code length, requiring orders of magnitude stricter requirements for physical error rates at high distances.
+On the other hand, IBM's Bivariate Bicycle (BB) codes with logical processing units \cite{yoder2025tourgrossmodularquantum} prioritize hardware compatibility, maintaining both LDPC and bi-planarity properties and achieving high circuit-level threshold, but implements a limited ISA that leads to long gate decomposition sequences when compiling for practical algorithms.